-Nigerian companies all have high collection rates of more than 19% and three of them have rates of more than 50% in 2018.
+Nigerian companies all have high collection rates of over 17% and six of them have rates of over 40% in 2019.

-It is interesting to note that LEC (Liberia) with an extremely high rate of non-technical and overall losses shows a negative rate of collection losses here.
-LEC (Liberia) is also the only company that listed measures to create a culture that does not tolerate fraud in its management.
-It is also undertaking an awareness campaign and a training programme for its staff Although these measures are mainly nontechnical, they can certainly also have an impact on collection losses.
+It is interesting to note that LEC (Liberia) with an extremely high rate of non-technical and overall losses here has a reasonable rate of 12% for collection losses.
+LEC (Liberia) is also one of only two companies that have listed measures to create a culture that does not tolerate fraud within its management.
+It is also undertaking an awareness-raising campaign and training programme for its agents.
+Although these measures are mainly non-technical, they can certainly also have an impact on collection losses.

-The data collected unfortunately does not allow testing the hypothesis that the higher the percentage of subscribers who have a prepayment meter, the lower the percentage of collection losses.
+The data collected unfortunately does not allow testing the hypothesis that the higher the percentage of subscribers with a pre-paid meter, the lower the percentage of collection losses.